-… and you won’t believe what happened.
-Read as team SWIISH’s caffeine-obsessed kisses her cup of joe goodbye.
+… And you won’t believe what happened.
+Read as team SWIISH’s caffeine-obsessed Nutritionist & Content Assistant kisses her beloved cup of joe goodbye.

-Lani is the content assistant here at SWIISH with a passion for all things health and wellness.
-She is currently in her final year of study to become a Nutritionist and coaches different sports at high schools a couple of mornings a week.
-Last week she tried a 3-day coffee detox for the first time… here’s what she had to say about it.
+Lani has a passion for all things health and wellness.
+She recently tried a 3-day coffee detox for the first time… here’s what she had to say about it.

 Last night was one of those stay-up-late-doing-an-assignment nights which left me tired but too wired to fall asleep which, here at SWIISH, we like to refer to as “twired” – tired but wired.
 Not a great combo.
 I should’ve taken my SLEEP Superfood Powder because I am feeling it this morning.